SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/DCGAN – Adding convolution to a GAN.md

 :::section{.scope}
 ## Scope
 - This article explains the concept of GANs and how DCGANs differ from Vanilla GANs.
-- It shows how to build a DCGAN from scratch using PyTorch for image generation using the CIFAR dataset.
+- It shows how to build a DCGAN from scratch using PyTorch for image generation using the [[../../CIFAR|CIFAR]] dataset.
-- It explains the preprocessing and loading of the CIFAR dataset using a DataLoader.
+- It explains the preprocessing and loading of the [[../../CIFAR|CIFAR]] dataset using a DataLoader.
 - It describes the architecture of the DCGAN and the reasoning behind the choices of layers and activation functions.
 - The article also describes how to train the network, generate new images, and improve the training time and the results.